carpentries/instructor-training/_extras/training_calendar.md

 Please keep in mind Daylight savings time changes in late October or early November, depending on your location.

+Training dates for January - April 2018 will be announced in November 2017.

 # North America

 ##### Eastern time